Arkensor/EnfusionDatabaseFramework/README.md

 # Enfusion Database Framework
 **A database framework to connect the Enfusion engine with SQL-, document- and local file databases.**

+> **Note**
+> Are you trying to persist the entire world state and not just a few self scripted db entites?
+Consider using [EnfusionPersistenceFramework](https://github.com/Arkensor/EnfusionPersistenceFramework) which is built on top of this project.

 > **Warning**
 > This framework is still in **BETA**.
-Until version 1.0 there is no backward compatibility guarantee!
+Until version 1.0.0 there is no backward compatibility guarantee!
 Expect some bugs/performance issues and function signature updates until then.
-Feedback via [Issue](https://github.com/Arkensor/EnfusionDatabaseFramework/issues) or [Issue](https://github.com/Arkensor/EnfusionDatabaseFramework/discussions) is welcome.
+Feedback via [Issue](https://github.com/Arkensor/EnfusionDatabaseFramework/issues) or [Discussion](https://github.com/Arkensor/EnfusionDatabaseFramework/discussions) is welcome.

 ## 🚀 Features
 - ✅ Easy to setup your DB entities with the provided base classes